kmaida/auth-architecture-ng/tmb/frontend-ng/README.md

-# Backend-for-Frontend: Frontend
+# Token-Mediating Backend: Frontend

-1. In your filesystem, open a console in the `auth-architecture-ng/bff/frontend` folder
+1. In your filesystem, open a console in the `auth-architecture-ng/tmb/frontend-ng` folder
 2. Run `npm install`
 3. Run `npm start` to run the development environment, accessible in the browser at `http://localhost:4200`